 Applications are received bi-annually in March and September.
 Applicants file an application with Development and applicable historic rehabilitation documentation with the State Historic Preservation Office.
 All applicants are required to schedule a pre-application meeting with the State Historic Preservation Office prior to application submission.

-Applications are accepted on an open-cycle and funded on a first-come, first-served basis, based on funding availability.
+Applications are accepted on an open cycle and funded on a first-come, first-served basis, based on funding availability.
+After the allocation has been expended an announcement will be published on this website and applications will be closed for the remainder of the fiscal year.
+Applicants will then be able to apply again on or after July 1, 2023.
 Please see the application document for additional funding determination guidance.
 Prior to applying, all applicants are required to discuss their project with program staff.
-Please contact the Lisa Brownell at Lisa.firstname.lastname@example.org or (614) 752-2345 for more information or to discuss a potential project.
+Please contact Lisa Brownell at Lisa.firstname.lastname@example.org or (614) 752-2345 for more information or to discuss a potential project.
 The application form can be downloaded under 'Pipeline Initiative' in the right-hand menu above.